achlys-viii/department-operations-hub/README.md

 ## Architecture and Main Philosophy

-This hub is engineered as a **zero-dependency, single-file application**.
+This hub is created as a **zero-dependency, single-file application**.

 * No installation required
 * Portable